JerryQ17/bluewhale-backend-daemon/README.md

 Unfortunately, The SeeCoder internal GitLab cannot be accessed by the public network, which results in:

-- calling `git pull` from the service server won't work.
+- Calling `git pull` from the service server won't work.
 - No runner can be registered on the SeeCoder internal GitLab, the triggered GitLab CI/CD pipeline will block forever.

 So, the developer has to send the latest project archive to the daemon by itself.